 Just as I have arms and eyes and tongue, each part having its own function and yet each part connected to and sustained by the body as a whole, so we are each uniquely shaped and enabled by God to function in the body.
-Each of you as a believer has some function, role and responsibility to fulfill.
+Every one of you who are believers have some function, role and responsibility to fulfill.
 Yet this function is not independent of nor severed from Christ and the local body.
 We have this Spirit enabling by virtue of our union with Christ.